d451gon/MULTILANE/README.md

 ### Examples of trajectory endpoint prediction (3 second horizon)

 We show the predicted endpoint distribution for the candidate centerline with the highest probability.
-The model predicts a discrete distribution over possible locations of the target 3 seconds into the future.
+The model predicts a discrete distribution over possible locations of the target 3 seconds into the future, conditioned on a given lane centerline (in this case, the most likely one).

 **Yielding to do a left-turn**